Audiology Clinic Answering Service

-Capture hearing-test, tinnitus, and hearing-aid calls before they go cold
+Capture hearing-test, tinnitus, and hearing-aid consult calls before patients compare another clinic

 320 calls per month modeled